orb-lang/espalier/doc/md/espalier/peg.md

 # Parsing Expression Grammar

-Now, at last, we are ready to swallow the tail.
+Now, at last, we are ready to swallow the tail\.

-Parsing Expression Grammars can be expressed in a format which is itself grammatical.
-We could use this to build Lua code against our Node class, generating a parser from the description.
+Parsing Expression Grammars can be expressed in a format which is itself grammatical\.
+We could use this to build Lua code against our Node class, generating a parser from the description\.

-So let's do that.
+So let's do that\.

 #### Imports